 National Prescription Drug Take Back Day may not be a national holiday, but it is a day worth marking on the calendar.
-And this year it's April 28.
+And the next one is April 24, 2021.
 That's this Saturday.
 And it's a day you can safely take any prescription drugs to a local drop-off center, and the police will take them off your hands and dispose of them — without any questions asked.

 But why should you bother dropping off expired prescription drugs to law enforcement rather than simply tossing them in the trash — or even flushing them down the toilet?
 It turns out, those prescription drugs that end up in the garbage can actually contribute to drug abuse and even overdoses.
 Even if no one fishes them out of the trash for their own use, the drugs can make it to the local waterways to poison our drinking water and fisheries.